 What you can say: “We know you’re smart, and this will help you learn in ways that make more sense to you.
 You may learn differently from other kids, but that in no way means you aren’t as smart as your friends.
 And most kids who get special education services still spend most of the day in general education classrooms.

 “Did you know there’s an astronaut who spent a year in space who had trouble paying attention in school?
 There are also lots of actors and athletes and business leaders who learn and think differently.
-Let’s look at some of .”
+Let’s look at some of their stories.”

 Talk openly about why your child is being evaluated and what the process might be like.

 Clear up common myths about getting extra help in school.

 Explain that getting evaluated doesn’t mean your child isn’t smart.